The Irish Military Heritage Foundation CLG is a registered charity in the Republic of Ireland.

 - An Seanchaí/The Storyteller – the Foundation’s oral history programme

-- Ireland’s Great War – a joint programme with the Somme Association/Museum, exploring a shared history for a better future
+- Ireland’s Great War – a joint programme with the Somme Association/Museum, exploring the shared history of the Great War 1914 – 1918 for a better future

 Ireland’s history is complex and multi-dimensional.
 Understanding competing identities and traditions is central to building a better future for everyone on our island.
 The Irish Military Heritage Foundation, through its four activity pillars, seeks to explore these issues and promote a better understanding of where we came from in order that decision-makers and educators are informed and enabled to face the future.